 - Add examples: Use screenshots, real-life examples and use cases to emphasize a point.
 It makes your technical documentation more relevant and helpful and creates more “Eureka!” moments for your readers than vanilla how-to content.

 - Be concise: Eliminate irrelevant language to get straight to the point.
-Read through your document to identify words and phrases to discard, and remove or paraphrase any ambiguous sentences.
+Read through your document to identify words and phrases to discard, and remove or paraphrase any ambiguous sentences, either manually or with a paraphrase tool.
 (Remember not to remove so much that you sound abrupt or confusing.)

 - Re-read and Revise: Read and revise your technical documentation to ensure everything is in place.
 You can ask a superior or colleague to identify any missing areas and gauge accuracy.

 Your audience might access the documentation via various platforms.
 Optimize your documentation for each platform to maximize accessibility.
 Don't forget to test access on different web browsers, computers and mobile devices to ensure a uniform user experience.

 If your API, SDK, app or product is complex and requires more time and effort to understand its mechanisms and how to use it effectively, consider offering comprehensive learning resources.

 You can create guides, articles, tutorials and other learning materials, which you can organize in an “academy.”
 Simply publishing a use case can help users learn the nuts and bolts of your tool.

 What makes for excellent technical documentation?
 Great technical documentation should include the following elements:

 - Table of contents — that provides an organized structure and arranges every detail from simple to the most complex features, or perhaps from the most used to least used features.